ciselab/Lampion/Resources/DesignNotes.md

 There are two further benefits:

-- When only using standard SQL and ODBC, the obfuscator can store the manifest in a remote library
+- When only using standard SQL and ODBC, the transformers can store the manifest in a remote library
 - Some queries can be performed on the database, saving time in python

 The negative point in using SQL is that it is compared to a file a lot of additional work for both sides, visualisation and writing.